Orange Pi RV2

 • HDMI cable and monitor (optional for headless setup)

-• USB keyboard and mouse (for initial setup)
+• USB keyboard and mouse (for initial configuration)

 • Ethernet cable or WiFi credentials

-Download the latest Ubuntu or Debian image for Orange Pi RV2 from the official website.
+Download the latest Ubuntu or Debian image for Orange Pi RV2 from the official Orange Pi website.
+Write it to your SD card using Balena Etcher or dd:

 # Or using dd on Linux